HPEG banner

 • the high efficiency combustion of the synthesized gases in the EnvirOcycler.
 All the biomass in the EnvirOcycler is gasified and converted to energy with all emissions (i.e. particulate matter, SPM2.5, CO, NOx, and CO2) meeting EPA standards through various pollution controls.

-Advantages of the EnvirOcycler GTO Technology
+Advantages of the EnvirOcycler RTO Technology

-Competing gasifiers use updraft, downdraft, plasma, fluidized bed, incineration or aerobic digestion technologies.
+Competing gasifiers use updraft, downdraft, plasma, fluidized bed, mass incineration or aerobic digestion technologies.
 Regardless of the specific technology details, several fundamental differences in approach distinguish the EnvirOcycler from competitors' products:

 • Other systems must use carefully controlled feedstock with small particle sizes and low moisture content to sustain their reactions.
 This requires elaborate feedstock screening, pre-treatment, and sometimes drying equipment that may use external energy.
-The EnvirOcycler gasifier accepts waste streams with particles sizes from 1/4-inch to 4-inches and with a moisture content of 35% to 55%, provided it has been screened to remove metals, plastics, and non-combustible materials, many of which are recoverable and can be sold for added revenue.
-It uses the waste stream itself to fuel the gasification process.
+The EnvirOcycler accepts waste streams with particles sizes from 1/4-inch to 4-inches and with a moisture content of 35% to 55%, provided it has been screened to remove metals, plastics, and non-combustible materials, many of which are recoverable and can be sold for added revenue.
+It uses the waste stream itself to fuel the reaction process.

 • Other systems consume fuel very quickly (in the order of seconds at most) to sustain their reactions.
 This leaves almost no time to adjust to differences in demand or fuel composition.
-The EnvirOcycler has a fuel residence time of about an hour, a lower first stage burner temperature of 650ºC (to avoid vaporizing sodium and chlorides that precipitate on the walls of the gasifier and the ash grate) and can accommodate 15-second step changes in demand, allowing plenty of time to adjust for differences in fuel composition.
+The EnvirOcycler has a fuel residence time of about an hour, a lower first stage syngas oxidation temperature of 650ºC (to avoid vaporizing sodium and chlorides that precipitate on the walls of the gasifier and the ash grate) and can accommodate 15-second step changes in demand, allowing plenty of time to adjust for differences in fuel composition.
 The consequence of the slower reaction rate of the EnvirOcycler is that it tends to be much larger than other machines of equivalent energy output.

 Direct Benefits to the Community